Skip to main content

 The requirements for a T-Mobile Special Business Review (SBR) focus on each brand you may have, and external vetting is required to be completed before applying for an SBR.
 If you expect your brand to send more messages than your daily throughput allows, please follow the instructions below to be considered for an SBR:

 1. Complete external brand vetting.
-This process may increase your throughput such that you do not need to go through the SBR process.
+This process may increase your throughput such that you don't need to go through the SBR process.
 If you are not satisfied with the results of your external vetting, please continue with the SBR process outlined below.

 2. Get contracted for a Special Business Review.
 You will need to reach out to your Account Manager to start this process.